-I am a very newby to this web site and have greatly enjoyed reading and learning so much from the various discussions.
-I have a simple question for some one.
-On some of my wells i am paid for the NGL in addition to the gas and oil.
+I am very new to this website and have greatly enjoyed reading and learning so much from the various discussions.
+I have a simple question for someone.
+On some of my wells I am paid for the NGL in addition to the gas and oil.
 I cannot figure out what the NGL represents.
 Some wells do not show this.
 Your help would be appreciated.

-NGL= Natural Gas Liquids.
+NGL = Natural Gas Liquids.
 They are what you get when you process natural gas.
-These liquids are measured & priced in gallons.
+These liquids are measured and priced in gallons.
 The operator will pay for these based on their gas contracts.

 NGL stands for natural gas liquids.
 Natural gas that is produced from gas wells is primarily methane and referred to as “dry” gas.
-Natural gas produced from wells that also produce oil or condensate is considered “wet” gas because it includes heavier components heavier than methane that can be separate and sold as liquids.
-Those NGL’s include ethane, propane, butane and natural gasoline, each of which are useful in different petrochemical applications.
+Natural gas produced from wells that also produce oil or condensate is considered “wet” gas because it includes heavier components heavier than methane that can be separated and sold as liquids.
+Those NGLs include ethane, propane, butane, and natural gasoline, each of which are useful in different petrochemical applications.

 Some operators report gas and NGL sales separately on checks and some combine the gas and NGL sales and report all as gas.
 Either way you are paid the royalties.